ram-kumar-shrestha/billing/README.md

-# Task Manager Web App With MERN(MongoDB, Express, React Js, Node Js)
+# Billing Software Web App With MERN(MongoDB, Express, React Js, Node Js)

 This app is a basic billing software web app where you can print the bill for your customers.
 A user can add other users and products.
 The invoice that is printed will remain in history.
 A user can also edit profile, products and s/he can delete product or history.